andrebianchessi/msc/thesis/chapters/001_acronyms.md

 - **GA** Genetic Algorithm.

-- **MMGA** Genetic Algorithm which uses a metamodel to calculate the cost function.
+- **MMGA** Genetic Algorithm which uses a metamodel to calculate the loss function.

-- **NMMGA** Genetic Algorithm which doesn't use a metamodel to calculate the cost function.
+- **NMMGA** Genetic Algorithm which doesn't use a metamodel to calculate the loss function.

 - **ML** Machine Learning.